 Celebrate a Scorpio or Sagittarius' November birthday with a rich, autumn-hued citrine.
-Beyond being this month’s birthstone, this splendid gem captures the rich colors of fall—and it’s also a symbol of love to give on your 17th anniversary.
+Beyond being this month’s birthstone, this splendid gem captures the rich colours of fall—and it’s also a symbol of love to give on your 17th anniversary.

 WHAT IS CITRINE MADE OF?

 Citrine is a type of iron-rich quartz, making it durable with a ranking of 7 out of 10 on the Mohs scale.
-Citrine crystals often spawn in geodes alongside their colored-quartz cousins, amethysts.
+Citrine crystals often spawn in geodes alongside their coloured-quartz cousins, amethysts.
 And, though often mistaken for yellow topaz, it’s a completely unique gemstone.